RhetTbull/applecrate/README.md

 ## Template Variables

-Destination paths, the welcome and conclusion HTML files, and the pre and post install scripts can include template variables.
+Destination paths, the package identifier, the welcome and conclusion HTML files, and the pre and post install scripts can include template variables.
 The following template variables are available:

 - `app`: The name of the app.
 - `version`: The version of the app.
+- `identifier`: The package identifier.
 - `uninstall`: The path to the uninstall shell script.
 - `url`: A list of URLs to include in the installer package.
 - `install`: A list of tuples of source and destination paths to install.